LayerManager/layman/doc/rest.md

 - *full_text_filter*: String.
 Only layers satisfying any of following conditions are returned:
   - Any word from input string appears in title.
 Search is case-insensitive, unaccent and does lemmatization for English.
   - Input string appears as substring of title.
 Search is case-insensitive and unaccent.
 - *bbox_filter*: String.
-Bounding box in EPSG:3857 defined by four comma-separated coordinates `minx,miny,maxx,maxy`.
+Bounding box defined by four comma-separated coordinates `minx,miny,maxx,maxy`.
 Only layers whose bounding box intersects with given bounding box will be returned.
 - *bbox_filter_crs*: String.
 CRS of *bbox_filter*, default value is `EPSG:3857`, has to be one of [LAYMAN_OUTPUT_SRS_LIST](env-settings.md#LAYMAN_OUTPUT_SRS_LIST).
 - *order_by*: String.
 Can be one of these values:
   - `full_text` Layers will be ordered by results of full-text search.
 Can be used only in combination with *full_text_filter*.